velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 I help her back to the sofa and sit with her for a while, a blanket over our laps, my arms around her shoulders.
 I notice that she's squeezing her legs tightly together, and as realization dawns I can't help but flinch.
 Little wonder a spark like that would frighten her so fearsomely.

 I know, at an intellectual level, that there was no other way this could have happened.
-It was a miracle I managed to put all the pieces together as quickly as I did, and had I acted sooner to free her it would have doubtess have accomplished little beyond paving our road to the pyre.
+It was a miracle I managed to put all the pieces together as quickly as I did, and had I acted sooner to free her it would have doubtless have accomplished little beyond paving our road to the pyre.
 Her suffering wasn't in vain — it bought us both a solid chance of escape.

 And, I… I had to know.